Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Graphs on surfaces

 and consequently $G$ satisfies the outcome of Theorem~\ref{thm:maingen}.
-Therefore, we can assume that all internal faces of $G'$ are either open $2$-cell or omnipresent.
-Similarly, using (\ref{cl-rep1}) we can assume that if no face of $G'$ is omnipresent, then all of them are closed $2$-cell.
+Therefore, we can assume that either all faces of $G'$ are open $2$-cell, or $G'$ has an omnipresent face.
+Similarly, using (\ref{cl-rep1}) we can assume that if no face of $G'$ is omnipresent, then all of them are semi-closed $2$-cell.